-Considering a lap gastric bypass in Los Angeles?
+Considering a gastric bypass?
 You may be on the right track.
-It’s a highly effective surgery that has helped a great many people.
-Because it’s the oldest widely performed weight loss procedure, it’s also the best known but it’s also a very radical surgery.
-Fortunately, a newer very safe and effective alternative is now available.
-Today, leading bariatric surgeon Dr. Michael Feiz, M.D., F.A.C.S., typically recommends sleeve gastrectomy to his patients but it’s helpful to understand how both procedures work.
+The gastric bypass is a highly effective surgery that has helped many people.
+Due to the fact that it has been around the longest, it the most well-known weight loss procedure whilst also being the most radical.
+Fortunately, a newer, very safe, and effective alternative is now available.
+Today, leading bariatric surgeon Dr. Michael Feiz, M.D., F.A.C.S., typically recommends sleeve gastrectomy to his patients; however, it’s helpful to understand how both procedures work.

 It’s likely that you’ve heard people refer to gastric bypasses more than other weight loss procedures simply because it’s been around the longest and has proven to be very effective.
 When these kinds of procedures are done, they are nearly always performed laparoscopically, meaning that a tiny camera is employed throughout the surgery to ensure that only a very small amount of tissue is touched.
 Because the use of these special cameras makes it possible for surgeons to be extremely precise, laparoscopic procedures are safer and the recovery is less lengthy.

-While the positive impacts of the gastric bypass are very well documented, there is no denying that it radically alters the digestive tract.
-They can also make it difficult for patients to obtain all the nutrients they require.
+While the positive impacts of the Gastric Bypass are very well documented, there is no denying that it radically alters the digestive tract.
+This can make it difficult for patients to obtain all the nutrients they require.
 Significant supplementation is typically required and patients admit that they have a great deal to adjust to once the procedure has been completed.

 In recent years, a very powerful but less extreme alternative has emerged.
 Sleeve gastrectomy has proven to be highly effective but also less extreme and problematic.
 The procedure uses laparoscopic technology to remove approximately 75%-85% of the stomach.
-When the surgery is complete, a sleeve like pouch remains, but the rest of the digestive system is left intact.
-As you would expect, the procedure makes it uncomfortable for patients to overeat, but it also appears to actually reduce the incessant desire to overeat that most people find nearly impossible to ignore.
+When the surgery is complete, a sleeve-like pouch remains, but the rest of the digestive system is left intact.
+As you would expect, the procedure makes it uncomfortable for patients to overeat, but it also reduces the incessant desire to overeat.

-The main reason for this benefit appears to be that the portion of the stomach that is removed includes the fundus, the primary source of ghrelin.
+The main reason for this benefit appears to be that a part of the stomach that is removed includes the fundus, the primary source of ghrelin.
 This hormone’s job is to cause the hunger that motivates us to eat and which people with weight problems seem to produce more of compared to thinner individuals.
 Moreover, the body’s ghrelin production actually increases once we start to lose weight.
-A sleeve gastrectomy therefore makes it possible for patients to change their eating habits without being driven to distraction by incessant pangs of apparent hunger.
+A sleeve gastrectomy, therefore, makes it possible for patients to change their eating habits without the incessant pangs of hunger.
 It’s not a magic wand, but it does make weight loss a lot more achievable.